cwru-eecs-373/cwru_ariac_2019/README.md

 # Gazebo Environment for Agile Robotics (GEAR)

+**This repository has been updated to work with ROS Noetic/Ubuntu Focal.
+It *will* work fine once the fix for a small bug in the Python3 empy packaged is pushed (3.3.2-5.1->3.3.4).**

 GEAR is the software used by teams participating in the Agile Robotics for Industrial Automation Competition (ARIAC) hosted by the National Institute of Standards and Technology (NIST).

 Please see the [wiki](https://bitbucket.org/osrf/ariac/wiki) for installation instructions.